-Our research group is dedicated to facing the challenge of the complexity of hypergraphs in order to gain the formal clarity and support for analysis of complex cyber data they provide.
+We are accepting the challenge of the complexity of hypergraphs in order to gain the formal clarity and support for analysis of complex data they provide.
 A substantial high-performance computing (HPC) component is thus necessary, despite hypergraph analytics not receiving much attention in the software engineering community at large, and the HPC community in particular.
 We thus pursue a two-fold approach to developing our methods: